eligolf/affinity_chess/README.md

 To change to the full test you simply change the test_file variable at the top of perft.py to 'full' and run as normal.

+### Engine speed/performance
+In the file engine_speed_test.py you can run some test cases for a number of times and calculates the average time per test case.
+The function also calculates the the average time for the complete test run.
+The purpose is to measure if changes in the code lead to improvements in calculation speed.

+All positions in the file 'engine_performance.txt' in the folder test_positions are tested.
+In the default file there are 8 test cases:

+ - 2 opening positions
+ - 2 midgame positions
+ - 2 endgame positions
+ - 2 late endgame positions

+The results are saved to 'test_timings_{today's date_time}.csv' in the folder '/test_positions/timing'.